rvalenciaaz/modelling_cyto_data/README.md

 ## Usage

 ### 1. Prepare Data
+There are two ways of preparing the data:

-Place CSV files (`species1.csv`, `species2.csv`, etc.) in the project directory.
-Ensure numeric features and species labels are present.
+2) The events can be exported as channel values in csv format using FlowJo.
+Place CSV files with the following format (`species1.csv`, `species2.csv`, etc.) in the project directory.

 ### 2. Train the Model
 ```bash